Warfel Recognized at ABC Excellence in Construction Gala

 Safety Week at Warfel Construction

-Warfel Construction sees safety as a holistic imperative, motivated by our deep appreciation for the value of each person.
-Driven by core values (honesty, integrity, accountability, teamwork, and initiative), the safety culture at Warfel focuses on creating work environments that promote physical, mental, and emotional wellness.
-The agenda for Safety Week was strategically designed to fit this culture.
+At Warfel Construction, safety is a holistic priority grounded in our appreciation for each individual.
+Our safety culture, driven by core values of honesty, integrity, accountability, teamwork, and initiative, focuses on creating work environments that promote physical, mental, and emotional wellness.
+The agenda for Safety Week is thoughtfully crafted to reflect this culture.

-Construction Safety Week is an annual event designed to raise awareness of the industry’s ongoing commitment to building a culture of safety through sharing best practices, tools, and resources.
-It’s an opportunity for people, companies, and our entire industry to join together, celebrate, and recommit to doing whatever it takes to send everyone home safe every day.
+Construction Safety Week is an annual event aimed at raising awareness about our industry’s ongoing commitment to fostering a culture of safety.
+It provides a platform for sharing best practices, tools, and resources, encouraging people and companies across the industry to come together to celebrate and reaffirm our commitment to sending everyone home safe every day.

-“Employee or otherwise, we want to make sure everyone who steps onto a Warfel job site leaves healthy, safe, and more engaged than ever,” said President Conlan Swope.
-“This drives us daily, and we know that we all play a role in the safety and wellness of others.”
+“Whether an employee or a visitor, we want to ensure that everyone who steps onto a Warfel job site leaves healthy, safe, and more engaged than ever,” said President Conlan Swope.
+“This commitment drives us daily, and we recognize that we all play a role in the safety and wellness of others.”

-Safety Week at Warfel is a top priority.
-Every single employee participates and has an opportunity to get to know team members while experiencing a robust set of educational sessions.
-A specific committee spends months planning the event to ensure all activities are productive and relevant.
+Safety Week is a top priority at Warfel, with every employee participating in a variety of educational sessions designed to foster teamwork and camaraderie.
+A dedicated committee spends months planning the event to ensure that all activities are both productive and relevant.

-Each day starts with an opening address from leadership and an interactive stretching session.
-The morning classes include Handling Jobsite Emergencies, Power Tool Safety, and Scaffolding.
-The afternoon consists of Food and Nutrition and Mental Health sessions.
-Implementing variety into these agendas is important to ensure engagement and interaction.
-In the past, law enforcement professionals coached on active shooter training.
+Each day begins with an opening address from leadership, followed by an interactive stretching session.
+Morning classes cover Handling Jobsite Emergencies, Power Tool Safety, and Scaffolding.
+The afternoons include sessions on Food, Nutrition, and Mental Health.
+This variety is essential for keeping participants engaged and interactive.
+Law enforcement professionals have also led active shooter training sessions in previous years.

-“While Safety Week is an annual highlight for us, the safety and education of our employees is a daily focus at Warfel,” says Mike Monaco, Director of Risk Management.
-“We invest significant resources into programs that drive our safety culture.
-These resources include training in stretching & therapy techniques, education on musculoskeletal injuries, mental health crisis support, and physical wellness incentive programs.”
+“While Safety Week is a highlight for us, the safety and education of our employees is a daily focus at Warfel,” said Mike Monaco, Director of Risk Management.
+“We invest significant resources into programs that strengthen our safety culture.
+These resources include training in stretching and therapy techniques, education on musculoskeletal injuries, mental health crisis support, and physical wellness incentive programs.”

-In conclusion, Warfel is committed to fostering a culture of continuous improvement, working hand in hand with its employees and partners to ensure a safer and healthier work environment.
+Warfel Construction is fosters a culture of continuous improvement, working collaboratively with employees and partners to ensure a safer and healthier work environment.

 Monica Rackozy Safety Week 2024 Joe F. and Zach H. Camaderie at Safety Week 2024 Emma, Jordan, and Tricia at Safety Week 2024